 Most spiders have eight eyes, but a brown recluse spider has six.
 Two are in the front, and there are two more on each side of its head.

 Brown recluses are found mostly in the Midwest or the South.
-The spider favors indoor spaces, like attics, garages or dark closets.
+The spider favors indoor spaces, like attics, garages, or dark closets.
 Outdoors, it hides in out-of-the-way places -- under logs, beneath porches, or within piles of rocks.

-Symptoms of a Brown Recluse Bite
+Picture of a Brown Recluse Bite

 Within the first day or two after you’ve been bitten, you may notice:

-Your doctor will want to be as certain as he can that you were, in fact, bitten by a spider.
+Your doctor will want to be as certain as they can that you were, in fact, bitten by a spider.
 It’ll help if you can describe what the spider looked like.
 Some people try to catch the bug to show the doctor.
 That’s fine, as long as you can do it safely.
 You might just try to take a photo of it.